MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Alternate registration flow from Security Info (iOS)
 If a user is unable to sign in to the Authenticator to register a passkey, you can fall back to triggering registration directly from Security Info.
 If initiating this flow from a browser on a different device, Bluetooth and an internet connection will be required for both devices.
-Additionally, this flow only works when attestation is disabled for the user.
+Additionally, this flow only works when attestation is disabled in the passkey (FIDO2) authentication methods policy.

 If your organization restricts Bluetooth usage, you can allow cross-device registration of passkeys by permitting Bluetooth pairing exclusively with passkey-enabled FIDO2 authenticators.
 For more information about how to configure Bluetooth usage only for passkeys, see [Passkeys in Bluetooth-restricted environments](/windows/security/identity-protection/passkeys/?tabs=windows%2Cintune#passkeys-in-bluetooth-restricted-environments).